Jonathon Webb

-Jonathon Stephen Webb (born 10 December 1983) is an Australian former professional racing driver and team owner of Team Sydney, who once co-drove alongside Fabian Coulthard in the No. 19 Holden ZB Commodore for the Pirtek Enduro Cup.
+Jonathon Stephen Webb (born 10 December 1983) is an Australian former professional racing driver and team owner of Tekno Autosports, who often co-drove a Holden Commodore in V8 Supercars' Enduro Cup.

-In 2016, Webb and Will Davison won Australia's most prestigious motor race, the Bathurst 1000.
+In 2016, Webb won both of Australia's most prestigious motor races, the Bathurst 1000 and the Bathurst 12 Hour.

 Racing history

 Early career

 Webb, a former BMX bicycle racing champion, first came to national attention racing Porsches out of the family-run Tekno Autosports team which had previously operated racing cars for his father Steve.
 Webb spent several years racing in the Australian Carrera Cup Championship finishing eighth in the inaugural 2003 series.
 Webb's best run with Carrera Cup was third place in the 2005 series.
-The following year Webb made his debut in V8 Supercar as a co-driver in the endurance races for Marcus Marshall in a Paul Cruickshank Racing-prepared Ford BF Falcon.
+The following year, Webb made his debut in V8 Supercar as a co-driver in the endurance races for Marcus Marshall in a Paul Cruickshank Racing-prepared Ford BF Falcon.

 In 2007, Webb focused full-time on V8 Supercar racing, taking the family Tekno Autosports team into the second-tier Fujitsu V8 Supercar Series, in a Stone Brothers Racing-prepared Ford Falcon.
 Webb finished fourth in his first season, improving to third in 2008.
 In 2009 Webb moved to the MW Motorsport team, a professional Fujitsu Series team for an assault on the championship.
-In the second half of the series Webb won six out of the last seven races in the season in an irresistible charge to the championship crown.
+In the second half of the series, Webb won six out of the last seven races in the season in an irresistible charge to the championship crown.
 Webb began his association with Dick Johnson Racing in 2009, taking part in his fourth season as an endurance race co-driver in the V8 Supercar Championship Series.